LIM YEE MING

 Member of Litigation Department

-Areas of Practice: Intellectual Property Transactional, Information Technology, Media, Telecommunications, Patent, Trademarks, Engineering and Construction, Insurance, Commercial Litigation, Civil Litigation, Bankruptcy and Insolvency, Banking Litigation, Debt Recovery, Intellectual Property Litigation, Personal Injuries, Insurance Claims, Management Corporation, Professional Negligence, Tort, Mortgagee's Action.
+Areas of Practice: Intellectual Property Transactional, Information Technology, Media, Telecommunications, Patent, Trademarks, Engineering and Construction, Insurance, Commercial Litigation, Civil Litigation, Bankruptcy and Insolvency, Banking Litigation, Debt Recovery, Intellectual Property Litigation, Insurance Claims, Management Corporation, Professional Negligence, Tort, Mortgagee's Action.

 Yee Ming's legal practice is primarily in telecommunication, technology and intellectual property laws on both the domestic and international stage, and he further engages in insurance and construction matters.